tarantool/getting-started/front/tutorial/en/index.md

 - liking a video

 **The procedures must be described in a special file.
 To do this, go to the "Code" tab.
 Create a new directory called "extensions".
-And in this directory create the file "api.yml".**
+And in this directory create the file "api.lua".**

 Paste the code described below into this file and click on the "Apply" button.